 11.Casa del Rio

 The Melaka’s Casa del Rio will make you feel that you are in the Mediterranean.
 It has those very Mediterranean overhanging balconies, curved arches and Moorish fountain in the middle of the courtyard.
 The hotel was designed this way as homage to Melaka’s Portuguese heritage.
 The castle’s interior contains several elements belonging to the local heritage, such as Peranakan pottery and Malay batik.
 The castle hotel is located on the banks of the Melaka River, which adds to its glamor and beauty.
 Be sure to book your accommodation at the Casa Del Rio when you’re planning your Malaysia travel.
-Totally worth applying a Malaysia visitor visa!
+Totally worth applying a Malaysia visit visa!

 Life doesn’t have to end with a ‘happily ever after’ as it does in the fairytales we’ve all read in our childhoods.
 However, there is something about castles that makes it possible for us to dream of happy ever after.
 Which is why, perhaps, many people have built their hotels and stay-cations to look like castles around the world.